atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 '** promise him a long continuance in the world — I, too, myself, have no reason, according to the course of na ture, to expert a speedy dissfolution."
 Such were his refledlions, and the, thoughts of destroying Lumley, or of having his own being suddenly extin -- guished, made every nerve within him Shrink.
 He actually fetched fo deep a groan, that if Fanny had been capable of attending more closely to him, it could not have, escaped her.
 She only
 •. •' *
-said“ “do not promise me, my Charles, to be Silent with regard to “mep r('
+said do not promise me, my Charles, to be Silent with regard to mep r('
 \
 1 '